darkoverlordofdata/dish/readme.md

 * use the type information to add type coercions to generated code.
 * generate import/export bindings.
 * generate the module header
-* ?? no algorythmic optimization. produce idiomatic code so that OdinMonkey or TurboFan will optimize. ??

 Grammer